MR-Seven-7/Image2Text/README.md

 # Image2Text
 A python script that makes a string that represent an image.

+NOTE: USE FONT FACE THAT HAS EQUAL WIDTH FOR EVERY CHARACTER.
+FOR EXAMPLE - CONSOLAS

 I made a python script that makes a string that represent an image.
 For example if you input a image of box.
 The script will come up with something like -
 <pre>
 XXXXXXXX